xfshuang/datasciencecoursera/Coursera_R_Week_1_Quiz.md

 The definition of free software consists of four freedoms (freedoms 0 through 3).
 Which of the following is NOT one of the freedoms that are part of the definition?

 ### Answer
-<br>The freedom to sell the software for any price.
+The freedom to sell the software for any price.
 <br>The freedom to prevent users from using the software for undesirable purposes.
 <br>The freedom to restrict access to the source code for the software.